- Mobile-first: Realm is the first database built from the ground up to run directly inside phones, tablets and wearables.

 Issues with debugging

 Some users have reported the Chrome debugging being too slow to use after integrating Realm into their react-native project.
 This is due to the blocking nature of the RPC calls made through the Realm library.
-It is an ongoing issue and we are actively working on fixing it.
 See https://github.com/realm/realm-js/issues/491 for more information.
 The best workaround is to use Safari instead, as a user has described here.